polymonster/polymonster.github.io/index.md

 Starting a new project in pmtech is quick and easy, one of the key features I wanted in a codebase was the ability to create new projects which have all the shared functionality of common apis but are also stand alone with their own bespoke code or ad-hoc stuff that could be thrown away later.

-To make life easy premake is used to generate projects and pmtech/tools contains some lua scripts which make creating a new set of workspaces for visual studio, xcode or gnu make files a simple process:
+To make life easy [premake5](https://premake.github.io/) is used to generate projects and [pmtech/tools](https://github.com/polymonster/pmtech/tree/master/tools/premake) contains some lua scripts which make creating a new set of workspaces for visual studio, xcode or gnu make files a simple process:

 ```lua
 dofile "pmtech/tools/premake/options.lua"